 - Serve, or for best flavor, refrigerate an hour before serving.

 - Net Carbs: 3g per serving (1/4 cup)

-- This recipe makes about 2 cups of salsa, which is 8 servings.
+- Recipe Yield and Serving Size: This recipe makes about 2 cups of salsa, which is 8 servings.
 Each serving is 1/4 cup.

-- Store this salsa in a covered container in the fridge for up to 5 days.
+- Storage: Store this salsa in an airtight container in the fridge for up to 5 days.